 The completion of the initial blood meal signals the start of the female mosquitoes’ resting phase.
 When the guts are full, they start to eliminate proboscis.
 A peritrophic membrane separates the blood from other stuff in the stomach.

 Female mosquitoes require blood as a meal to begin the egg development process.
-Female mosquitos have special mouthparts that allow them to swallow blood and other sugary liquids.
-The saliva of a mosquito has many protein properties that are allergic to human bodies.
+Female mosquitos have special mouthparts to swallow blood and other sugary liquids.
+A mosquito’s saliva has many proteins that are allergic to human bodies.

 Soreness and itching are caused by histamine, which is released during the saliva reaction.
 Histamine is a compound that helps white blood cells reach the damaged area.
 The human immune system is extremely sensitive to mosquito saliva.